Published May 2003

 “Noooo.
 I’m Michael.
 I have a brother called Martin.”

 “Well I can’t let you see Mr Jones unless you’re Martin Schultz and have some ID to prove it.”

 “You gotta be kidding me!
-I mean someone rings me this morning telling me to come and see a Mr Jones I don’t even know and now you want
+I mean someone rings me this morning telling me to come and see a Mr Jones I don’t even know and now you want my brother?”

 “I’m very sorry sir.”